ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/files.markdown

 * file content is an ordered list of page references,
 * single page might be referenced by multiple files,
 * pages are immutable - once they are written to storage, they cannot be modified (a page is removed if there is no file referencing it),
-* occupied disk space is reduced if files have common information (or even a single file that has repeated data patterns).
+* occupied disk space is reduced if files have common information (or even if a single file has repeated data patterns).

 ##Directories

-In RavenFS directories are just a virtual concept.
+In the RavenFS directories are just a virtual concept.
 The directory tree is built upon names of existing files.
 A file name must be a full path e.g. `/docs/pics/wall.jpg`.
-A directory part of a file name is indexed together with the file metadata what allows you to browse files by catalogs - you just need to query an appropriate index entry field.
+A directory part of a file name is indexed together with the file metadata, which allows you to browse files by catalogs - you simply need to query an appropriate index entry field.
 Note that moving a file between directories is actually the rename operation.

 ##Default metadata